-What drugs can the Gardaí test for?
+1. What drugs can the Gardaí test for?

-The new oral fluid preliminary drug test, which can be conducted at the roadside or in a Garda station, can test for Cannabis, Cocaine, Opiates and Benzodiazepines.
+The new oral fluid preliminary drug test, which can be conducted at the roadside or in a Garda station, can test for Cannabis, Cocaine, Opiates Benzodiazepines and Amphetamines/Methamphetamine.

-What drugs can the Medical Bureau for Road Safety Test for?
+2. What drugs can the Medical Bureau for Road Safety Test for?

-Where an evidentiary blood or urine specimen is taken the Medical Bureau for Road Safety can test for Cannabis, Benzodiazepines, Opiates, Methadone, Amphetamines (including methamphetamine, MDA and MDMA) and Cocaine.
+Where an evidentiary blood or urine specimen is taken, the Medical Bureau for Road Safety will test the specimen for drugs including, but not limited to, the following: Cannabis, Benzodiazepines, Opiates, Methadone, Amphetamines (including Methamphetamine, MDA and MDMA) and Cocaine.

-Why is driving on drugs considered dangerous?
+3. Why is driving on drugs considered dangerous?

 Driving is a complex task and drugs can impair how we function.
-This impairment can interfere with ability to control a motor vehicle to the extent that we can become a danger to ourselves and other road users.
+This impairment can interfere with a drivers ability to control a motor vehicle to the extent that they can become a danger to themselves and other road users.

-I thought the Gardaí could already test for drugs?
+4. I thought the Gardaí could already test for drugs?

 The Gardaí, with the assistance of the Medical Bureau of Road Safety, have been testing Irish drivers for drugs since 1999.
-What is new is that the Gardaí now have the power to conduct preliminary drug tests at the roadside or in Garda stations.
+The Gardaí have the power to conduct preliminary drug tests at the roadside or in Garda stations under the RTA 2016.

-How will the Gardaí test for these drugs?
+5. How will the Gardaí test for these drugs?

-The Gardaí will use preliminary drug testing devices at the roadside or in Garda station to test a person's oral fluid for Cannabis, Cocaine, Opiates and Benzodiazepines.
+The Gardaí will use preliminary drug testing devices at the roadside or in Garda station to test a person's oral fluid for Cannabis, Cocaine, Opiates, Benzodiazepines and Amphetamines/Methamphetamine.
 If positive, a blood specimen can be taken which will be sent to the MBRS for evidential testing.